 The Middle East is a region rich in history and the landscapes of Palestine and Israel are no different.
 Over millennia empires and armies have swept through laying claim to the cities and lands and leaving a legacy of palaces, harbours, forts and places of worship.
-This suggested itinerary takes the traveller from the holy city of Jerusalem, one of the most contested cities in the world and home to an astonishing amount of historical sites in to the West Bank to see more sites from Christianity, Roman and Umayyad times in Bethlehem and Jericho.
-Heading north through the old city of Nablus reach Nazareth and Galilee, from here visit the historic coastal towns of Acre and Haifa.
-For the visitor interested in the history of the region, the ancient cities and civilisations, this suggested itinerary gives an insight in to the past and takes you through some amazing scenery.
+Explore Jerusalem and Bethlehem before heading north through the old city of Nablus to reach Nazareth, Galilee, and the historic coastal towns of Acre and Haifa.

 Arrive in Tel Aviv and transfer to Jerusalem.

 Meet your guide and take a walking tour of the Old City visiting Al Haram Al Sharif, home to the Dome of the Rock and the Western Wall.
 Walk along the Via Dolorosa to the Church of the Holy Sepulchre built on the location of the Crucifixion and explore the winding alleyways in the Jewish and Armenian quarters.
 (B)